ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/routes_into_work_(16_to_29_years)/destinations_following_the_end_of_compulsory_full-time_education.md

 Social class differences in the percentages of young people in education and training, employment or NEET were similar among young men and women.

-For young people from lower working class backgrounds, those in the Chinese (62%) and Black African (58%) ethnic groups were most likely to be in education and training out of all ethnic groups.
-White young people (26%) were least likely to be.
+Overall, the percentage of people from lower working-class backgrounds who were NEET was highest among the White and Black Caribbean ethnic groups (both 22%), and lowest among the Chinese and Indian ethnic groups (both 10%).

 For young people from higher professional backgrounds, those in the Bangladeshi (66%) and Chinese (62%) ethnic groups were most likely to be in education and training out of all ethnic groups.
-White young people (34%) were least likely to be.
+White young people (34%) were least likely to be in education or training, but more likely to be in employment (57%).

 Young people with a disability were much less likely to be in employment and much more likely to be NEET than those without a disability, across all socio-economic backgrounds.